 And this brings me on to the subject of inclusivity.
 This is high on the list of requirements for parents who want their child to be able to operate comfortably and happily in any situation.
 Highly selective boarding schools are not right for every child – or every parent.
 So what are the options for families that just want a good local school, but are looking into boarding due to frequent house moves?

 State boarding schools are the answer for many families.
 A state boarding school can offer non-selective state education combined with the quality of boarding you would expect at an independent school.
 This gives the benefit of stable, uninterrupted education at a state school and the reassurance of knowing your child is well cared for outside the classroom.
 Your child will be in a diverse community of children from many different backgrounds and with homes in different parts of the world.
 Your child will stay grounded surrounded by others who are sharing their boarding experience.

 That does not mean that state boarding schools are open to all – they can only accept pupils who are entitled to state education in the UK.
-In general terms, that means they must be an EU or UK citizen.
-(We are waiting to hear how this will be affected by Brexit.)

 As you would expect, teaching and learning in a state boarding school are assessed against the same criteria that apply to every state school.
 The academically driven are nurtured to achieve their best in a climate where distractions are kept to a minimum and resources are available 24/7.
 The more practically inclined have options to pursue vocational courses, rarely offered in independent schools.
 Pupils can make confident and assured progress within their own comfort zone – and they can learn to challenge themselves beyond, under the guidance of house staff and tutors who value each pupil’s happiness and wellbeing.